StevenSong/multimodal-cancer-survival/data/README.md

     -d /path/to/save/downloaded-expr
     ```
     * Check to make sure all files are downloaded.
 If some files fail to download, they can be reattempted by repeating the above command.
 The transfer tool will treat it as a partial download and will not reattempt files already downloaded.
+    * For our experiments, we use pre-computed embeddings from UNI2-h.
+We therefore do not download the source histology slides using the manifest, however to do so is simple using `gdc-client`.
 1. Download pre-computed TCGA histology embeddings from [`MahmoodLab/UNI2-h-features`](MahmoodLab/UNI2-h-features):
     ```bash
     huggingface-cli download \